 Back to Resources

-Microsoft 365 Copilot: What SMBs Need to Know
+Microsoft 365 Copilot: What Advisors Need to Know

-Microsoft 365 Copilot has been generally available for SMBs for nearly two years now, and the conversation has shifted from "should we adopt this?" to "why isn't our ROI matching the sales pitch?"
-We've helped 40+ small and midsize businesses deploy Copilot, and the patterns are clear.
+Microsoft 365 Copilot has been generally available for nearly two years now, and the conversation has shifted from “should we adopt this?” to “why isn't our ROI matching the sales pitch?”
+We've helped advisory firms of every shape — solo IARs through 50-advisor RIAs — deploy Copilot, and the patterns are clear.

 Copilot runs about $30 per user per month.
-For a 50-person company, that's $18,000 annually.
+For a 20-advisor firm, that's $7,200 annually.
 What nobody tells you upfront is how much other spending Copilot triggers.

 The hidden costs

 • Data cleanup.
 Copilot is only as smart as the content it can access.
-If your SharePoint is a graveyard of duplicate files, Copilot will confidently summarize the wrong document.
+If your SharePoint has duplicate fund documents and an outdated firm ADV from 2022, Copilot will confidently summarize the wrong one.

 • Permission remediation.
-Copilot respects file permissions — but most organizations have permissions set incorrectly.
-Users will suddenly "discover" documents they shouldn't have access to.
+Copilot respects file permissions — but most firms have permissions set incorrectly.
+Staff suddenly “discover” client documents they shouldn't have access to.
+That's a Reg S-P-relevant disclosure event.

 • Training.
 Copilot is not intuitive.
-Users need structured prompt training or they'll give up within two weeks.
+Advisors need structured prompt training or they'll give up within two weeks.

 1. Meeting summarization and action items